 How do I file for bankruptcy in the Greater Toronto Area?

-First, you must meet with a Licensed Insolvency Trustee at Harris & Partners Inc. at one of our locations in Southern Ontario to review your financial situation.
+First, you must meet with a Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy) at Harris & Partners Inc. at one of our locations in Southern Ontario to review your financial situation.

 Your Licensed Insolvency Trustee will then advise you on your best options.